rtuhpc/HPC-example-ANSYS/README.md

 This example demonstrates a simplified workflow for preparing and running CFD simulations of a rotating system using ANSYS Fluent and an HPC cluster, followed by structural analysis based on the obtained results.
 An overview of all the files in this repository is below.

-- `input`
+- `input` - directory containing Fluent simulation files
-  - `FFF.cas.h5` – Fluent **case file**, containing the simulation setup: geometry, mesh, physics models, boundary conditions, and solver configuration.
+  - `FFF.cas.h5` – Fluent **case file**, containing the simulation setup: geometry, mesh, physics models, boundary conditions, and solver configuration
-  - `FFF.dat.h5` – Fluent **data file**, containing the simulation results: pressure, velocity fields, turbulence quantities, convergence history, and other computed solution data.
+  - `FFF.dat.h5` – Fluent **data file**, containing the simulation results: pressure, velocity fields, turbulence quantities, convergence history, and other computed solution data

-`input/`
+- `instruction.journal` – A Fluent **journal file** that automates the simulation workflow.
+It specifies which case file to load, how many iterations to run, which settings to modify, and how to save the output results.

-`├── FFF.cas.h5`   # Fluent **case file**, containing the simulation setup: geometry, mesh, physics models, boundary conditions, and solver configuration.
+- `run_fluent.sh` – A **shell script** used to submit the Fluent job on the HPC cluster.
+It loads the required modules, calls Fluent in batch mode with the journal file, and manages resource settings such as CPU allocation, parallel execution, and log output.

-`└── FFF.dat.h5`   # Fluent **data file**, containing the simulation results: pressure, velocity fields, turbulence quantities, convergence history, and other computed solution data.
+- `README.md` - This readme file

 The process begins by creating a simulation case in Fluent, including importing the geometry, creating the computational domain and mesh, and defining boundary conditions.
 Once the initial conditions — such as the working medium and rotational speed — are selected, a short preliminary simulation is performed to verify the case and generate the necessary **cas** and **dat** files.